Gardening

 In 2023 we started a great community composting project in our community garden on Challice Way.
 It supports our gardening activities and helps to improve biodiversity on our estate.
 If you’d like to find out more about it and join in here’s how.

-Community Gardening Projects in 2025
+Community Gardening Projects 2025-2026

-In 2025 we are partnering with Incredible Edible Lambeth on a series of workshops themed around creating biodiverse environments on housing estates, focused on growing and gardening at home.
-We even made some bug hotels on Huggins Corner!
-And we continue to develop our garden sites to help build community and friendship on our estate, and to make St Martin’s a greener space.
+In 2025 we partnered with Incredible Edible Lambeth on a series of workshops themed around creating biodiverse environments on housing estates, focused on growing and gardening at home.
+And we even made some bug hotels on Huggins Corner!

 Blossom in the Challice Way orchard, Spring 2025